AlvaRobert/KP.AdvancedCplusplus/index.md

 ### Binary operators / shift operators

-should always be overloaded as friend function, since often the new function may require access to private parts of the object
+should always be overloaded as friend function, since often the new function may require access to private parts of the object.
 ```c++
 class complex
 {